chocolatey-archive/chocolateytemplates/README.md

 chocolateytemplates
 ===================

-The templates...
+The templates …

-...it's all about the templates.
+… it’s all about the templates.

 ##Welcome to the simple way of creating chocolatey packages
 Take a look at this repository (note the _templates folder).